-The United States House of Representatives will vote on a deal to end the ongoing government shutdown this week, after the Senate yesterday approved the first stage of a deal to fund the government.
+The United States House of Representatives will vote on a deal to end the ongoing government shutdown this week, after the Senate passed a bill to fund the government today.

-The shutdown began on 1 October.
-The Senate's bill would fund the government until the end of January, with eight Democratic senators siding with Republicans on a procedural vote to advance the deal.
+The shutdown began on 1 October, and is the longest in U.S. history.
+The Senate's bill would fund the government at current levels until the end of January, with eight Democratic caucus members siding with Republicans to pass the bill.

-U.S. President Donald Trump has also backed the deal to end the shutdown.
+Trump has backed the deal to end the shutdown.
 “Based on everything I’m hearing, they haven’t changed anything [in a potential deal], and we have support from enough Democrats, and we’re going to be opening up our country.”

 According to Speaker of the House Mike Johnson, a Republican, there will be an official 36-hour notice before the House votes on the deal later this week.
 The House has been out of session at Johnson’s direction since initially passing a funding proposal in late September.